Avaiga/taipy-getting-started/steps/explain_md/3_core_config.md

 ## Input datanodes
+These are my input datanodes.
+The one that I will change to create different scenarios.

 - *initial_dataset* is simply the initial csv file.
 We put some parameters to be able to read this data like *path* and *header*.